Chirixalus dudhwaensis

 Chirixalus dudhwaensis, commonly known as the Dudhwa tree frog, is a species of frog in the family Rhacophoridae.
 It is endemic to India, being only known from the vicinity of the type locality, Dudhwa National Park in Uttar Pradesh.

-Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist shrubland, subtropical or tropical seasonally wet or flooded lowland grassland, swamps, and freshwater marshes.
+This semi-arboreal frog lives in scrub forests, grasslands, and other rural areas, including rice plantations and other farms.
+This frog has been observed between 100 and 700 meters above sea level, usually about 1.5 m off the ground, perched on vegetation in marshy places.

+The female frog seeks permanent bodies of stagnant water to lay her eggs.